-There's a Better Way: Installing Crown Moldingcomments (4) May 26th, 2009 in Blogs
+There’s a Better Way: Installing Crown Molding

 We recently developed our first Video Workshop on Installing Built-Up Crown Molding with finish carpenter and frequent Fine Homebuilding contributor Tucker Windover.
-We thought while we were at it we’d share three of our most clever crown installation tips.
+We thought while we were at it we’d share two of our most clever crown installation tips.

 How can a golf ball help you cope crown molding?